cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

     {
-      "txid" : "hash",                              // (string) the hash of the transaction that was matched against "block" : nnnnnn,                             // (number) the index of the block that contains this transaction "address" : "address",                        // (string) the Bitcoin address of the other trader "amountsold" : "n.nnnnnnnn",                  // (string) the number of tokens sold in this trade "amountreceived" : "n.nnnnnnnn"               // (string) the number of tokens traded in exchange },
+      "txid" : "hash",                              // (string) the hash of the transaction that was matched against "block" : nnnnnn,                             // (number) the index of the block that contains this transaction "address" : "address",                        // (string) the Zurcoin address of the other trader "amountsold" : "n.nnnnnnnn",                  // (string) the number of tokens sold in this trade "amountreceived" : "n.nnnnnnnn"               // (string) the number of tokens traded in exchange },